sfc-gh-trsmith/gnn_supply_chain_risk/README.md

 ### Step 1: Execute the GNN Notebook

-The notebook trains the Graph Neural Network and writes results to Snowflake tables:
+The notebook trains the Graph Neural Network and writes results to Snowflake tables (~10-15 minutes on first run):

 ```bash
 # Execute the notebook